Table of Contents

 - Black = Bounced

-- Contacts that have been invited to previous survey waves are marked by arrows in upper-right hand corner of contact box
+- Contacts that have been invited to previous survey waves are marked by arrows in upper-right hand corner of the contact box

 - Right arrow: “flat” trend in engagement